InseeFr/Pogues/docs/en/user-guide/user-guide.md

  ---
  # What we won't do in Pogues
- - Specify if the redirection is of type hidden filter (it is by default) or grayed filter *manual DDI add-on*
+ - Specify if the redirection or filter is of type hidden filter (it is by default) or grayed filter *manual DDI add-on*